MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/cannot-authenticate-or-must-authenticate-twice.md

 For more information about this behavior, see KB 3200967 [Changes to Remote Connection Manager in Windows Server](https://support.microsoft.com/help/3200967/changes-to-remote-connection-manager-in-windows-server).

-## A user cannot sign in by using a smart card
+## User can't sign in using a smart card

-This section addresses three common circumstances in which a user cannot sign in to a remote desktop by using a smart card.
+This section addresses three common scenarios where a user can't sign in to a remote desktop using a smart card.

-### Cannot sign in with a smart card in a branch office with a RODC
+### Cannot sign in with a smart card in a branch office with a read-only domain controller (RODC)

 This issue occurs in deployments that include an RDSH server at a branch site that uses a RODC.
 The RDSH server is hosted in the root domain.
 Users at the branch site belong to a child domain, and use smart cards for authentication.
 The RODC is configured to cache user passwords (the RODC belongs to the **Allowed RODC Password Replication Group**).
 When users try to sign in to sessions on the RDSH server, they receive messages such as "The attempted logon is invalid.
 This is either due to a bad username or authentication information."

-This is a known issue in the way that the root DC and the RODC manage encryption of the user credentials.
-The root DC uses an encryption key to encrypts the credentials, and the RODC provides a decryption key to the client.
-However, the two keys do not match.
+This issue is caused by how the root DC and the RDOC manage user credential encryption.
+The root DC uses an encryption key to encrypt the credentials and the RODC gives the client the decryption key.
+When a user receives the "invalid" error, that means the two keys don't match.

-To work around this issue, consider changing your DC topology either by turning off password caching on the RODC or by deploying a writeable DC to the branch site.
-An alternative method is to move the RDSH server to the same child domain as the users.
-Another alternative is to allow users to sign in without smart cards.
-Any of these solutions may require compromises in performance or level of security.
+To work around this issue, try one of the following things:

+- Change your DC topology by turning off password caching on the RODC or deploy a writeable DC to teh branch site.
+- Move the RDSH server to the same child domain as the users.
+- Allow users to sign in without smart cards.

+Be advised that all of these solutions require compromises in either performance or security level.

-### Cannot sign in with a smart card to a Windows Server 2008 SP2 computer
+### User can't sign in to a Windows Server 2008 SP2 computer using a smart card

 This issue occurs when users sign in to a Windows Server 2008 SP2 computer that has been updated with KB4093227 (2018.4B).
 When users attempt to sign in using a smart card, they are denied access with messages such as “No valid certificates found.
 Check that the card is inserted correctly and fits tightly.”
 At the same time, the Windows Server computer records the Application event "An error occurred while retrieving a digital certificate from the inserted smart card.
 Invalid Signature."